 My friends and I joke about the feeling that we need to hoard our small bills here in Medellin.
-ATM’s generally give out $50.000 peso bills but you feel like a dick handing that over for a 6.000 peso purchase OR some places won’t even take the large bills.
+ATMs generally give out 50,000 peso bills but you feel like a jerk handing that over for a 6,000 peso purchase OR (more likely) some places won’t even take the large bills.

 Street vendors and markets are also places where you don’t want to use large bills so you definitely get used to trying to hang onto the small ones for places you need them.

 Many of us start the day with a 50 and once broken try to hang onto some of that smaller change as long as possible.
-I once bought a $9.000 COP chai tea latte at Starbucks with a 50 and was overjoyed when the woman gave me back $40.000 COP in 5’s!
-Seriously … I told at least 3 people about it that day.
-They were all astonished.
-It’s kind of a big deal.
-I’m still hoarding some of those fives for when I need small change.
+I once bought a 9.000 COP chai tea latte at Starbucks with a 50 and was overjoyed when the woman gave me back 40.000 COP in 5’s!
+Seriously … I told at least 3 friends about it that day.
+They were all happy for me.
+Having small change is kind of a big deal.

 Every transaction is a quick mental calculation … “Should I use a 20 and two 2’s … ?
 Nah, I’ll break a 50.
 This place looks like they should have decent change.”

 If you’re traveling to Medellin and dreading the thought of figuring out the exchange rate, don’t worry.
-I’m awful at math but basically I just divide the bill base (e.g. 20 instead of 20.000) by 3 to get an approximate idea of what it is in dollars.
-Obviously the exchange rate fluctuates constantly but it does the trick for me.
-My friend Michael (a New Yorker and news junkie) knows it down to the peso but I’m not that up on the markets and I find that my way is good enough for me day to day.
+I’m awful at math but basically, I just divide the bill base (e.g. 20 instead of 20.000) by 4 to get an approximate idea of what it is in dollars.
+Obviously, the exchange rate fluctuates constantly but it does the trick for me.
+My friend Michael (a New Yorker and news junkie) knows it down to the peso but I’m not that up on the markets and I find that my way is good enough for me day-to-day.

 7. Split checks aren’t as common here